paulkasidit/jacket_api/README.md

 1. There will be a dummy account provided when you seed your database.
 Pay attention!

-2. Use an API platform such as Postman, login with these params
+2. Use an API platform such as Postman, login with these params POST "/oauth/token"

   e.g.
   ```